 Results for ' heart defect'

-The American Heart Association explains the medical needs of children with congenital heart defects.
+The American Heart Association explains congestive heart failure, which can occur in children and adults with congenital heart defects.

 Heart Valve Awareness: Seek Clarity About Your Risks

 Educate yourself about your heart valve disease by recognizing and monitoring your risks and working closely with your doctor.